The Unsettling Reality: Millennials Are The Dumbest Generation

 Moreover, despite the widespread availability of health and wellness information online, many millennials struggle to make healthy lifestyle choices.
 A 2024 American Psychological Association (APA) survey found that 58% of millennials report feeling overwhelmed by the amount of health information available, leading to confusion and misinformation.

-The NHTSA’s findings regarding millennials’ lack of knowledge about checking tyre pressure highlight a potential gap in basic automotive skills among this demographic.
-This knowledge gap may stem from limited exposure to hands-on car maintenance, a lack of emphasis on school automotive education, and reliance on mechanics or service centres for routine tasks.
+The NHTSA’s findings on millennials’ lack of knowledge about basic automotive tasks, such as checking tyre pressure, underscore a potential gap in essential skills.
+This knowledge gap may be attributed to limited exposure to hands-on car maintenance, a lack of emphasis on automotive education in schools, and an overreliance on mechanics or service centres for routine tasks.

 Essential life skills like cooking escape them